Skip to main content

 Does Medicare cover Jardiance?

-Medicare Part D plans may cover a variety of anti-diabetic drugs, according to the Centers for Medicare and Medicaid Services.
+Medicare Part D prescription drug plans may cover a variety of anti-diabetic drugs, according to the Centers for Medicare and Medicaid Services.
 This usually includes Jardiance, but when it does, it may require prior authorization, according to Blair Gingerich, Pharm.D., an ambulatory care pharmacist in northern Indiana.

 RELATED: Does Medicaid cover Jardiance?